-How to Pass All Your GCSE Exams [7 Tips From an Ex A* Student]
+How To Pass All Your GCSE Exams [7 Tips From an Ex A* Student]

 I’ll be honest.
 I got top grades in my final GCSE exams not because I am book-smart, but because I was street-smart enough to learn how to pass the exams.